 Global economic conditions continue to show signs of turbulence.
 Although some key indicators of sustainable economic growth show signs of improvement, volatility in the domestic politics of major markets may lead to changes in the institutional framework of the international economy.
-The referendum in the United Kingdom in June 2016 regarding withdrawal from the EU has created uncertainty in the British and European economies as the United Kingdom begins to negotiate the terms of its withdrawal, and in the global economy as a whole.
-See "Risk Factors - The global economic and geo-political conditions have been challenging and have had, and may continue to have, an adverse effect on the financial markets and the economy in general, which has had, and may continue to have, a material adverse effect on our business, our financial performance and the prices of our equity shares and ADSs".
-The economic slowdown in China has mitigated, but the effects of stimulus measures on the Chinese economy remain uncertain.
-In the US, projections of economic stimulus are tempered by continuing concerns over the failure to achieve a long term solution to the issues of government spending, the increasing US national debt, and their negative impact on the US economy as well as concerns over potential increases in cost of borrowing and reduction in availability of credit as the US Federal Reserve begins raising interest rates.
-The presidential election of November 2016 and the policies that may be pursued by the new administration in the US have added further uncertainty to the global economy, and the prevailing political climate may lead to more protectionist policies.
+In June 2016, a majority of voters in the United Kingdom elected to withdraw from the European Union in a national referendum.
+The referendum was advisory, and the terms of any withdrawal are subject to a negotiation period that could last at least two years after the government of the United Kingdom formally initiated a withdrawal process on March 29, 2017, putting the United Kingdom on track to leave the European Union by April 2019.
+The referendum has created significant uncertainty about the future relationship between the United Kingdom and the European Union, including with respect to the laws and regulations that will apply as the United Kingdom determines which European Union-derived laws to replace or replicate in the event of a withdrawal.
+The referendum has also given rise to calls for the governments of other European Union member states to consider withdrawal.
+These developments, or the perception that any of them could occur, have had and may continue to have a material adverse effect on global economic conditions and the stability of global financial markets, and may significantly reduce global market liquidity and restrict the ability of key market participants to operate in certain financial markets.
+Any of these factors could depress economic activity and restrict our access to capital, which could have a material adverse effect on our business, financial condition and results of operations.
+China continues to have room for economic growth, but such growth opportunities remain subject to political developments and uncertainties in the regulatory framework of the economy.
+In the US, economic growth is tempered by continuing concerns over the failure to achieve a long term solution to the issues of government spending, the increasing US national debt, and their negative impact on the US economy as well as concerns over potential increases in cost of borrowing and reduction in availability of credit as the US Federal Reserve begins raising interest rates.
+The policies that may be pursued by the presidential administration in the US (such as the border adjustment tax under consideration) have added further uncertainty to the global economy, and the prevailing political climate may lead to more protectionist policies.
 Globally, countries may require additional financial support, sovereign credit ratings may continue to decline, and there may be defaults on sovereign debt obligations of certain countries.
 Any of these may increase the cost of borrowing and cause credit to become more limited.
 Further, there continue to be signs of economic weakness, such as relatively high levels of unemployment, in major markets including Europe.
-Continuing conflicts and instability in various regions around the world may lead to additional acts of terrorism, such as the recent attacks in Western Europe, Turkey, and the Middle East, and armed conflict around the world.
+Continuing conflicts and instability in various regions around the world may lead to additional acts of terrorism and armed conflict around the world.
 The ongoing refugee crisis in Europe, North Africa and the Middle East may contribute to political and economic instability in those regions.
 A resurgence of isolationist and/or protectionist policies in North America, Europe and Asia may curtail global economic growth.